 Boating is a popular pastime in Southern California, but unfortunately many people drink while operating a boat, and that and other factors can be hazards to passengers, those riding smaller boats, or those in the water.
 In 2013 there were 237 boating accidents in Southern California.
 These accidents resulted in 6 fatalities and 100 injuries.
 Many of the fatalities are the result of drowning.
-If you were injured in a Los Angeles boating accident, let the experienced personal injury attorneys of the Sharifi Firm, PLC represent you in a civil suit to recover damages from the at-fault boater.Liability for Boating Injuries
+If you were injured in a Los Angeles boating accident, let the experienced Los Angeles boating accident lawyers of the Sharifi Firm, APC represent you in a civil suit to recover damages from the at-fault boater.Liability for Boating Injuries

 In California, boaters have the same responsibility to operate their boats safely as drivers have to operate their cars safely.
 Boaters are expected to operate their boats at safe speeds and follow rules of signaling.
 Peace officers have the authority to enforce California's boating laws, including speed limits for particular areas, but accidents causing bodily injury beyond first aid, death, disappearance, property damage greater than $500 must be reported to the California Division of Boating and Waterways (DBW).

 Common injuries in a boating accident include traumatic brain injury, spinal injuries, fractures and broken bones, concussion, internal organ damage, and anoxic brain injuries.
 The full depth of personal injuries may not be immediately apparent in a boating case, and so it is important to consult your own attorney rather than take a quick settlement from the responsible party's insurer.
 In some cases, accident victims discover complications to their injuries up to a year after the accident.
-The Sharifi Firm, PLC are Riverside personal injury attorneys who represent boating accident victims in Rancho Cucamonga, Temecula, and San Bernardino.
+The Sharifi Firm, APC are Riverside personal injury attorneys who represent boating accident victims in Rancho Cucamonga, Temecula, and San Bernardino.
 We assemble and present your strongest case to insurers and juries.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation with a boating accident lawyer in the Los Angeles area.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation with a boating accident lawyer in the Los Angeles area.